bluemelodia/Lists/README.md

 - Add ESLinting

 - Let users budget gifts for friends/family and keep track of their addresses.
 Let users enter a budget/email/address for each recipient (for sending gifts) - the gifts page will sync this same thing and also get gift history.

   - Then you can see each recipient on the gifts page, and add a list of gifts purchased for them.
+  - Each time user adds a gift, register it in the gifts table under the recipient's gift ID.
+Then on the gifts page, let the user toggle by recipient.

 - Fix issue with undefined dates sent out in emails.